Beyond the standard model with six-dimensional spinors: Summary and Conclusions

-In summary, we have demonstrated that the most exceptional Lie algebra $\mathfrak{e}_8$ has precisely one non-compact real form, namely the quaternionic form $\mathfrak{e}_{8(-24)}$, that allows for the combination of spacetime with various GUTs.
-In particular, $\mathfrak{so}_{4,2}$ could be used as a conformal symmetry or for $AdS_5$ with twelve-time models, while $\mathfrak{so}_{2,2}$ can be found as the isometry of $AdS_3$ with four-time models.
-Both pictures may allow for a holographic description, leading to $AdS_5/CFT_4$ and $AdS_3/CFT_2$ holography.
-The twelve-time models may naturally reduce $AdS_5$ to $dS_4$ to relate to our physical universe.
-The four-time models may allow for a computationally tractable way to stitch together 3D gravity results to obtain 4D physics, as a 4D Riemannian manifold with local affine charts can be regarded as affine transformations of copies of $\mathbb{CP}^1$.
-Vertex operator algebras may be useful for stitching together multiple copies of $\mathbb{CP}^1$ to obtain 4D gravity from 3D.
+In summary, we have demonstrated that the most exceptional Lie algebra $\mathfrak{e}_8$ has precisely one non-compact real form, namely the quaternionic form $\mathfrak{e}_{8(-24)}$, that allows for the combination of spacetime Lorentz symmetry with various GUTs.
+We have explored both the possible signatures of the $\mathfrak{so}_{12,4}$ maximal and symmetric subalgebra of $\mathfrak{e}_{8(-24)}$: namely, the cases with twelve timelike dimensions in Sec.~\eqref{Sec3}, and the cases with four timelike dimensions in Sec. \eqref{4temporalDim}.
+In particular, the $\mathfrak{so}_{4,2}$ subalgebra of the maximal and symmetric subalgebra $\mathfrak{so}_{12,4}$ of $\mathfrak{e}_{8(-24)}$ could be used as a conformal symmetry or for $AdS_5$ in models with twelve timelike dimensions, while $\mathfrak{so}_{2,2}$ can be found as the isometry of $AdS_3$ in models with four timelike dimensions.
+Both pictures may allow for a holographic description, leading to $AdS_5/CFT_4$ and $AdS_3/CFT_2$ holography, respectively.
+On one hand, the models with twelve timelike dimensions may naturally reduce $AdS_5$ to $dS_4$, and thus relate to our physical universe.
+On the other hand, the models with four timelike dimensions may allow for a computationally tractable way to stitch together 3D gravity results to obtain 4D physics, as a 4D Riemannian manifold with local affine charts can be regarded as affine transformations of copies of $\mathbb{CP}^1$; vertex operator algebras may be useful for stitching together multiple copies of $\mathbb{CP}^1$ to obtain 4D gravity from 3D.

-We obtained $SO(10)$, $SU(5)$, and Pati-Salam GUTs in both time conventions, giving a class of generalizd graviGUT models~\cite{Nesti:2009kk}.
-One of which was previously mentioned~\cite{2014Douglas}, and we expand on this by demonstrating how a Higgs scalar with three generations can be found.
-A new path of unification that bypasses $SO(10)$ and goes directly to Pati-Salam GUT was proposed, which may allow for a high energy theory that has no proton decay.
-Another new path for $SU(5)$ GUT with spacetime was also found that starts from $\mathfrak{su}_{2,7}$ or $\mathfrak{su}_{5}\oplus\mathfrak{su}_{3,2}$.
+We obtained $SO(10)$, $SU(5)$, and Pati-Salam GUTs in both possible signatures of $\mathfrak{so}_{12,4}\subset \mathfrak{e}_{8(-24)}$, obtaining a class of generalized graviGUT models~\cite{Nesti:2009kk}, whose one has been quite recently considered in ~\cite{2014Douglas}.
+Moreover, we have expanded on this, by demonstrating how a Higgs scalar with three generations can be found.
+In Sec.~\eqref{PS} a new path of unification that bypasses $SO(10)$ and goes directly to Pati-Salam GUT was proposed, which may allow for a high energy theory that has no proton decay.
+In Sec.~\eqref{Sec3}, we also have proposed two new paths for $SU(5)$ GUT with spacetime, respectively starting from the maximal and non-symmetric subalgebras $\mathfrak{su}_{2,7}$ and $\mathfrak{su}_{5}\oplus\mathfrak{su}_{3,2}$ of $\mathfrak{e}_{8(-24)}$.